chrishayesmu/XCOM-LW-Sample-Mods/README.md

 # Long War Sample Mods

-These mods serve as an example of how to perform various tasks within the Highlander modding framework.
+These mods serve as an example of how to perform various tasks within the Long War: Community Edition modding framework.
 While they are all fully functional in-game, they are not heavily playtested or balanced.

 ## Installation